sparkistic/dynamic-game-services/README.md

 ### Game services methods

 *   `void unlockAchievement(String achievementId)`: unlocks the achievement with the given id (this should match the _name_ field in the ids.xml file).
 For example to unlock the achievement above use `unlockAchievement("you_escaped_mordor");`
-*   `void unlockAchievement(String achievementId, int count, int outOfHowMany)`: unlocks an incremental achievement.
+*   `void unlockAchievement(String achievementId, int count, int outOfHowMany)`: updates an incremental achievement.
 For Amazon, the percentage complete is needed and thus calculated, but for Google Play only the count field is used.
 *   `void showAchievementOverlay()`: displays a modal which pauses your activity and overlays a dialog showing the achievements earned by the player.
 *   `void sendScoreToLeaderboard(String leaderboardId, long scoreValue)`: updates the score on the leaderboard with the given id (this should match the _name_ field in the ids.xml file).
 For example to send a score of 1000 to leaderboard above use `sendScoreToLeaderboard("main_leaderboard", 1000);`
 *   `void showLeaderboardOverlay(String leaderboardId)`: displays a modal which pauses your activity and overlays a dialog showing this leaderboard.